PlebusSupremus1234/LemonScript/README.md

 print(isPrime(17)) # true
 ```

-A full list on all the functionality of LemonScript and how to use them can be found [here](https://github.com/PlebusSupremus1234/LemonScript/blob/master/documentation.md).
+A full list on all the functionality of LemonScript and how to use it can be found [here](https://github.com/PlebusSupremus1234/LemonScript/blob/master/documentation.md).

 ## Installation
 Currently, LemonScript is not compiled, so you will have to: